samurai-dev-pokemon/Samurai-anime-beta/README.md

 ## 🗺️ Roadmap — Coming in v1.0

-AniVault is actively growing.
+Samurai Anime is actively growing.
 Planned for the full 1.0 release:

 - [ ] 🔐 **Sign in / Sign up** with real persisted accounts
 - [ ] 👤 **User profiles** — avatars, multiple profiles per account